jdyelle/jdyelle.github.io/Tutorials/ESwithNginx/index.md

 Let's test this with a connection from our browser.
 Notice there's no port number on the end of it so it's just using standard http ports and Nginx is proxying the request to the local Elastic service:
 ![Nginx Proxy](Screenshots/01nginx_proxy.png)

-This means that we can use Nginx to manage authentication, encryption or authorization to our Elastic node, and protect the API from unauthorized access on the LAN.
+This means that we can use Nginx to manage connections to Elastic, and add authentication, encryption or authorization to our Elastic node.
+I'll get into client certs a bit later in the tutorial but if basic http authentication is all you're looking for, you can set that up to use a .htpasswd file for node authentication.

 ## Using Nginx as an SSL Load Balancer

-Let's take this another direction now -- what if your Elastic nodes were on a segregated subnet or VLAN and you wanted to use Nginx as a gateway or load balancer for that subnet?
+What if your Elastic nodes were on a segregated subnet or VLAN and you wanted to use Nginx as a gateway or load balancer for that subnet?
 No problem!
 First, I'm going to change the `elasticsearch.yml` file back to having an address on the public LAN, just to illustrate that we can use its address for load balancing.
 Then I'm going to add the other hosts to the `upstream` section of the nginx.conf file:

 ````
 [root@ESNode1 ~]# vi /etc/elasticsearch/elasticsearch.yml